openmindculture/open-mind-culture-org/plugins/plugins.md

 Site Kit is a one-stop solution for WordPress users to use everything Google has to offer to make them successful on the web.

 Version 1.22.0 | By Google

+## W3 Total Cache

+The highest rated and most complete WordPress performance plugin.
+Dramatically improve the speed and user experience of your site.
+Add browser, page, object and database caching as well as minify and content delivery network (CDN) to WordPress.

+Version 0.15.2 | By BoldGrid

 ## Webmention